 4.8 Write down the time it took.

 4.9 Now repeat 4.5 – 4.8, but with the other index card.
-In other words, you want the participant to the task once with the ‘No Conflict’ stimuli, and once with the ‘Conflict’ stimuli.
+You want the participant to do the task once with the ‘No Conflict’ stimuli, and once with the ‘Conflict’ stimuli.
 Order does not matter.
 But if you were to run multiple participants, you would want to ‘counterbalance,’ with half the participants doing one order and the remaining half doing the other.

 5. Analysis

 5.1 You should now have two reaction times: the time it took for your participant to get through the ‘Conflict’ card, and the time she took with the ‘No Conflict’ card.
-All you need to do now is subtract the ‘No Conflict’ time from the ‘Conflict’ time.
+Subtract the ‘No Conflict’ time from the ‘Conflict’ time.
 If the number is positive, it is a sign that resolving the conflict between ink color and written words is a step that is involved in the ‘Conflict’ condition and not the ‘No Conflict’ condition.
 And the difference is an estimate of how long resolving the conflict takes.

 5.2 Note that each card included several words.
 But because the two cards included the same number of words, the difference between your conditions is best thought of as an estimate of the time to resolve a single instance of conflict.
 It is the difference between the sums of several instances that included a conflict and as many that did not.

+Sample Stroop Stimuli

+Figure 1 – Sample Stroop Stimuli.
+No Conflict examples shown on the left, and Conflict examples shown on the right.

 Representative Result

-It is hard to draw conclusions from a single subject, and so we typically test many subjects in experimental psychology, aggregating their results to draw reliable conclusions.
-For this Stroop experiment all we would do is test 20 or so participants just the way we tested one.
-For each participant, we end up with two reaction times, one from the ‘Conflict’ and one from the ‘No Conflict’ condition.
+It is hard to draw conclusions from a single subject, and so an experiment typically tests many subjects, aggregating their results to draw reliable conclusions.
+For this Stroop experiment you would test 20 or so participants just the way you tested one.
+For each participant, you end up with two reaction times, one from the ‘Conflict’ and one from the ‘No Conflict’ condition.
 On a spreadsheet, we would organize the results something like this: